|Fanny & Dice

 No, I told myself.
 If Orpheus is not in the Underworld, he is not dead!
 No one who’d come to Hades since I’d returned

 A polite nip at my heels sped me upward.
 Cerberus’ six glowing red eyes terrified me until I got accustomed to him.
+Having

-Persephone, who kept him more entertained than Hades ever could.
+him more entertained than Hades ever could.
 When Persephone left for the Upperworld, Cerberus often came to rest at my

 feet and listen to my music.

 I was grateful for the dog’s company.
 Two women alone in the Upperworld weren’t safe, though I was uncertain how we

 were going to hide his size and heads from the Upperworld dwellers.

 A new god presided in the realm of men.
-My fellow oak nymphs could well have disbanded, but we would live as long
+My fellow oak nymphs could well have disbanded, but we would live as long as the

-those in agrarian fields, according to the scholars Persephone took our clothing from.
+fields, according to the scholars Persephone took our clothing from.
 My father, Apollo, must still rule the day.
 I was certain I

 could see the light from his great chariot guiding us out of this dark place.

 We didn’t expect power or obeisance.
 We packed for survival.
 We’d weighted ourselves with as much gold from the

 ferryman as we could carry.
 The leather sacks were so full, the coins hardly clinked.
-Even Cerberus panted beneath
+Even Cerberus panted beneath the

-without our Olympian patrons’ influence.
+Olympian patrons’ influence.